MartinBruchon/PT_codes/README.md

 ### picker.py and shape.py
 The codes for automatic (shape) and manual (picker) calibration.
 Must be used with ROS2 and will run after the calibration is done.

+### position.py
+Detect a piece (as a black rectangle) and send to a ROS topic its coordinates in a new referencial given by two QR Codes.